PartIR: Composing SPMD Partitioning Strategies for Machine Learning: SPMD code generation

 \section{SPMD code generation}

-\partir:HLO expresses per-device SPMD computation.
-It includes StableHLO tensor and control flow ops, but introduces specialized collective ops for communication, which unlike their low-level HLO counterparts, operate on {\em mesh axes}, i.e. communication spans across device groups defined by a different set of coordinates along these axes.
-We now introduce the collectives included in our implementation with examples in \Cref{lst:mhlo-collectives}:
+\partir:HLO extends StableHLO with ops that express per-device SPMD computation using specialized collective ops for communication.
+Unlike their low-level HLO counterparts, \partir's ops operate on {\em mesh axes}, i.e. communication spans across device groups defined by coordinates along mesh axes.
+We define these collectives by example in \Cref{lst:mhlo-collectives}: